 - 5:00 pm (ET) June 18 – Finding Calm in a Crisis

 - 5:00 pm (ET) June 19 – The Role of Self Management

 Don’t miss out!
 Get your access pass here to attend the live expert webinars.

 Harvard Medical School

-Paul G. Mathew, MD, DNBPAS, FAAN, FAHS completed his neurology residency at Temple University Hospital in Philadelphia, PA, and then completed a fellowship in headache medicine at Mayo Clinic in Rochester, MN.
+Paul G. Mathew, MD, DNBPAS, FAAN, FAHS, completed his neurology residency at Temple University Hospital in Philadelphia, PA, and held a fellowship in headache medicine at Mayo Clinic in Rochester, MN.
 He is board certified in neurology and headache medicine.
-He is an Assistant Professor of Neurology at Harvard Medical School (HMS), and holds positions at three HMS affiliated institutions.
-He has clinical appointments at Brigham & Women’s Hospital and Harvard Vanguard Medical Associates/Atrius Health, as well as a teaching appointment at the Cambridge Health Alliance.
-In addition to conventional headache treatments, Dr. Mathew performs Botox injections, trigger point injections, and nerve blocks.
+He is currently an assistant professor of neurology at Harvard Medical School (HMS), and an affiliate member of the HMS Division of Sleep Medicine.
+He holds positions at three HMS-affiliated institutions.
+He has clinical appointments at Mass General Brigham and Harvard Vanguard Medical Associates/Atrius Health, as well as a teaching appointment at the Cambridge Health Alliance.
+As part of his headache and sports neurology/concussion practice, Dr. Mathew performs Botox injections, nerve blocks, and trigger point injections.

 - Lifetime access with no annual fee

 Related Talks for: Day 5 (2020) Triggers

 At Everyday Health, we view wellness through a humanized and personal lens that focuses on one’s physical, emotional, intellectual, and work life.